franticspider/voglc21/README.md

     3. Run make as root: ``sudo make -f Makefile.gcc`` (NB: you need the sudo because it does something with the hershey fonts

 3. **Configure ``make install`` **
+    The original make install didn't copy the header files to a system-level path.
+So I fixed that too.

+---
+#TODO List:

+1. make the hershey libraries work
+2. make the fortran interface work
+3. make the changed Makefile.gcc work via the makefile